gargsaar/singlepage_website_ni/_posts/2020-06-05-python-underscores-and-dunders-demystified.markdown

 **2. Single Trailing Underscore: var_**

+What if you need to use a keyword for a name?

-Append a single trailing underscore (postfix) after variable or function name to avoid naming conflicts with Python keywords.
+Append a single trailing underscore (postfix) after variable, function, or Class name, and you're good to go!.
+It avoids naming conflicts with Python keywords.

 ```
 Class class: #SyntaxError: "invalid syntax"